MENÚ

 Jonnathan graduated in December 2023 with a master's degree in journalism and a concentration in Business and Economics from Craig Newmark College in New York City.
 Her greatest interests are covering marginalized communities, climate change, and politics in the United States.
 He likes to learn new skills to complement his work.
 For example, he obtained a license from the Federal Aviation Administration (FAA) to operate drones for commercial purposes to record videos.
 He also likes to write and explore new places.

 Paula Bukowinski.
-Community and Partner Engagement Manager.
+Manager of Communications, Community and Partner Engagement.
 Los Ángeles, California, USA. ([email protected]

 Natalie Van Hoozer.
 Media Partnerships Manager.
 Reno, Nevada, USA. ([email protected]